MicrosoftDocs/azure-devops-docs/docs/git/create-repo-intellij.md

 ## Prerequisites
 To complete the steps in this guide you need:

 * A VSTS account.
-If you don’t have a VSTS account, you can [sign up](../accounts/create-account-msa-or-work-student.md) for one for free.
+If you don't have a VSTS account, you can [sign up](../accounts/create-account-msa-or-work-student.md) for one for free.
 Each account includes free, unlimited private Git repositories.
 * IntelliJ IDEA installed on your machine.
 If you don't have it, [get IntelliJ IDEA](https://www.jetbrains.com/idea).
 * The VSTS plugin for IntelliJ.
 See [IntelliJ Plugin download page](/vsts/java/download-intellij-plug-in) for installation instructions.
 This plugin is compatible with IntelliJ IDEA Ultimate and Community editions, Android Studio, RubyMine, WebStorm, PhpStorm, PyCharm, AppCode, MPS, 0xDBE, and CLion.
 * Git command line tools.